michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. They have prepared a net for my steps; my soul is bowed down: they have digged a pit before me, into the midst whereof they are fallen themselves.
 Selah.

-7. My heart is fixed, O God, my heart is fixed: I will sing and give praise.fixed: or, prepared
+7. My heart is fixed, O God, my heart is fixed: I will sing and give praise.

 8. Awake up, my glory; awake, psaltery and harp: I myself will awake early.